victhormoreno/EC-thor/README.md

 # **EC-thor**

-**EC-thor** is a high-performance module implemented in **C++** and designed to run on **ROS**, developed for the **[BCNeMotorsport](https://bcnemotorsport.upc.edu)** autonomous pipeline.
-Its primary focus is cone detection for a Formula Student car, leveraging **Fast Euclidean Clustering (FEC)** to accurately identify distinct cones in a highly detailed point cloud map.
+**EC-thor** is a high-performance module, implemented in **C++** with an **object-oriented programming** approach, and designed to run on **ROS**.
+Developed for the **[BCNeMotorsport](https://bcnemotorsport.upc.edu)** autonomous pipeline, its primary focus is cone detection for a Formula Student car.
+The system leverages **Fast Euclidean Clustering (FEC)** to accurately identify distinct cones in a highly detailed point cloud map.
 The module is built using the **Point Cloud Library (PCL)**, ensuring efficient processing of 3D LiDAR data in real-time.

-This system has been **over-optimized** for a specific use case: detecting cones for the **Velodyne VLP-32C** LiDAR sensor.
+This system has been **over-optimized** for a specific use case: detecting cones for the **Velodyne VLP-32C** LiDAR sensor located on the front wing of the Formula Student vehicle.
 EC-thor works in conjunction with the **[LIMO-Velo](https://github.com/Huguet57/LIMO-Velo)** SLAM algorithm.
 As a result, all incoming LiDAR frames are processed directly in a global reference frame, with precise odometry estimates for each frame.

 <div align="center">